-In the formation transactions, shares of restricted common stock and OP units will be issued.
-In addition, upon completion of this offering, we will have reserved for issuance under our equity incentive plan up to an aggregate of % of the issued and outstanding shares of our common stock (on a fully diluted basis excluding shares to be sold pursuant to the underwriters' exercise of their option to purchase additional shares) at the time of award.
-In connection with this offering, our board of directors will approve equity-based awards representing an aggregate of shares of our common stock or LTIP units (or shares if the underwriters exercise their option to purchase additional shares in full) to be granted to our independent directors, our officers and our other personnel under our equity incentive plan.
-The initial equity-based awards to be granted to our independent directors, our officers and other of our personnel will vest in equal installments on the first business day of each over a period of years.
+Upon completion of this offering, we will have reserved for issuance under our equity incentive plan up to an aggregate of 0.5% of the shares of our common stock issued and outstanding from time to time on a fully diluted basis (assuming, if applicable, the exercise of all outstanding options and the conversion of all warrants and convertible securities, including OP units and LTIP units, into shares of common stock).
+In connection with this offering, we expect that our board of directors will approve equity-based awards representing an aggregate of 607,143 shares of our common stock to be granted to our independent directors, our officers and our other personnel under our equity incentive plan.
+The initial equity-based awards to be granted to our independent directors, our officers and other of our personnel will vest in equal installments on the first business day of each year over a period of four years.